code-423n4/docs/roles/sponsors/contest-process.md

 ### How Code4rena mitigation reviews work

-- While judging for your audit contest is underway, your team works through whatever mitigations you choose to pursue.
+- While judging for your audit is underway, your team works through whatever mitigations you choose to pursue.
 For each mitigation, you link them back to the findings in the repo.
 - After judging is finalized, the valid findings in the repo will be assigned a set of IDs containing a risk prefix + number (e.g. H-01 for a high-risk issue, M-03 for a medium).
 Mitigations of all High and Medium issues (we call them "HMs" for short) will be considered in-scope.
 We don't expect you to mitigate every QA / Gas issue, so we exclude those from mitigation reviews.
 - Most mitigation reviews are invitational competitions between 3-5 of the top-performing wardens from your audit.
 Code4rena staff will post the opportunity for RSVP as soon as judging is finalized for your initial audit.
 - Usually we can kick off the mitigation review within a few days of judging (assuming your mitigations have been completed), and they typically run for 5 days.